non toxic cleaning products

 Safely dispose of any cleaning products with these ingredients.
 It isn’t worth your health to keep using them!

-Now that we’ve covered which products to avoid, let’s talk about the ones that are safe!
+Now that we’ve covered which products to avoid, let’s talk about some that are safer!

-Remember at the beginning of the article I talked about our issue with the raw chicken and how to sanitize the counters?
+Remember at the beginning of the article we talked about the issue with the raw chicken and how to sanitize the counters?

 Norwex is a company that makes ultra-microfiber cloths with silver threads woven in.
 They claim their cloths are antibacterial and antiviral.
 They even say the cloths can remove up to 99% of bacteria on surfaces if used according to their directions.

-Now, I’m naturally a skeptic.
-I research almost everything before I try it.
-I wasn’t sure if this was hype or for real.
-But I really needed a solution though for the kitchen.
-So I started researching independent evaluations of Norwex online.
+We weren’t sure if this was hype or for real.
+So we started researching independent evaluations of Norwex online.

 Here are independent evaluations that showed that Norwex did reduce bacteria on surfaces.
 This lab showed the Norwex cloths remove more bacteria than a paper towel and cleaning spray: